mrkkrp/markkarpov.com/tutorial/megaparsec.md

       parse myParser "" "bbb" `shouldFailWith` err 0 (utok 'b' <> etok 'a')
 ```

-* The first argument of `err` is offset (number of tokens that were consumed
+* The first argument of `err` is offset of the parse error (the number of
-  before we got the error) of parse error.
-This time it is simply 0.
+  tokens that had been consumed before we got the error).
+In this example it
+  is simply 0.

 * `utok` stands for “unexpected token”, similarly `etok` means “expected
   token”.

-*EXERCISE: To construct fancy parse errors there is a similar helper called
-`errFancy`, familiarize yourself with it.*
+*EXERCISE: Familiarize yourself with `errFancy`, which is used to construct
+fancy parse errors.*

-Finally, it is possible to test which part of input remains unconsumed after
+Finally, it is possible to test what part of input remains unconsumed after
 parsing using `failsLeaving` and `succeedsLeaving`:

 ```haskell